Gamify-IT/run-config/README.md

 docker-compose down
 ```

+If you want to run the test-containers use `docker-compose -f docker-compose-test.yaml` instead of `docker-compose`.

 ## setup deployment with automatic updates

 The containers are updated using watchtower configured in the docker-compose file.
 To update the docker-compose we use a systemctl timer.